Thame Remembers Lance Sergeant Charles Frederick Bristow GM

 She was the daughter of the manager of Thame gasworks.
 They then went to live in Cranwell, Lincolnshire where they had three children, Rita, Enid and Annie.
 At the start of the Second World War Charles was recalled to join the Pioneer Corps, while Elsie and the children moved to live with Elsie’s sister Nellie Pullen (née Lomas) at 26 East Street, Thame *.

 Charles was one of the last to be evacuated from Dunkirk and was thought to have died until he was spotted at Thame station by daughter, Rita.
 He was in a poor state not having washed or changed clothes for three weeks.

-13005511 Charles Frederick Bristow, Royal Engineers, 22 Bomb Disposal Company, was awarded the George Medal on 17th February 1942 in recognition of conspicuous gallantry for carrying out hazardous work associated with de-fusing unexploded bombs in Rainham, Essex, during the winter of 1940/41.
+Soon after, he transferred to 22 Bomb Disposal Company, Royal Engineers, where he was awarded the George Medal in recognition of his bomb disposal work during the winter of 1940/41.